Medicines & Therapeutics

 Medicines and therapeutics are substances used in the treatment of illnesses or symptoms.
-They are available to individuals through physician prescriptions and for over-the-counter uses.
-Medicines and therapeutics may be found in many forms, such as tablets, capsules, softgels, gelcaps, liquids, or powders.
-Medicines and therapeutics are not botanical dietary supplements.
+They are available to individuals through physician prescriptions and over the counter.

-NTP has received a number of nominations to study medicines and therapeutics from the public and other federal agencies because people are concerned about their safety.
-If a manufacturer wants to distribute a medicine or therapeutic, they must receive approval from the U.S. Food and Drug Administration prior to putting it on the market.
-However, not all effects may be realized during clinical testing, there may be
+NTP has received a number of requests to study medicines and therapeutics from the public and several federal agencies.
+People are concerned about their safety.
+Manufacturers who want to distribute a medicine or therapeutic must receive approval from the U.S. Food and Drug Administration before putting it on the market.
+However, not all effects may be apparent during clinical testing.
+There may be:

 For these reasons, NTP is studying select medicines and therapeutics to identify potential harm from short-term and long-term exposure.